Humidify Your Home for Winter Comfort

 What is the correct level of humidity?
 Most humidifier manufacturers recommend a level between 35–45% as the ideal indoor humidity level.
 If you’re interested in knowing the humidity level in your home, affordable devices such as digital hygrometers are available.

 Step 1.
-Choose a Humidifier
+Choose a Humidifier for your Home

-Buy a humidifier.
 A humidifier is a household appliance that increases humidity in single rooms or the entire house.
 There are portable humidifiers, which are used to humidify single rooms, and whole house humidifiers that humidify a much larger area.
 Also available are “forced air” furnace humidifiers that integrate with your home’s HVAC system to provide humidity throughout the house.
 When shopping for the right humidifier for your home, you need to decide which of these types will work best for you and your pocketbook.
 Keep the size of your home in mind when weighing the options.

 Take into account how airtight your house is.
 Newer homes are usually the tightest, equipped with modern weatherization, vapor barriers and snug windows and doors.
 Older homes (especially pre-WWII) are usually considered “loose” because they were built without the technology that is available now.
 Of course, if your home is older, most likely there has been some retrofitting done to make the home more efficient.
 Evaluate your home to estimate how tight or loose it might be.
 This will aid you when trying to decide what specific device will humidify your home the best.
 A loose home may need a bit more humidity output than one that is almost airtight.

 Humidifier capacity is measured in gallons of water used per day.
-For example, on the lower end, if you want to humidify 500 sq. ft. of space or smaller, a 2-gallon capacity humidifier is ideal.
+For example, on the lower end, if you want to humidify 500-sq.-ft. of space or smaller, a 2-gallon capacity humidifier is ideal.
 Larger spaces and whole-house units usually require a 10-gallon-plus capacity.

 There are a number of humidifier types that are all effective but work in different ways: